 In 1996, representatives from several community agencies and the Town of Windsor began meeting to discuss the need for a neighbor-helping-neighbor volunteer program.
 This steering committee applied for a Robert Wood Johnson grant.
 ViA was awarded a grant for January 1, 1997 - June 30, 1998.
 In November 2001, ViA affiliated with Mt.
 Ascutney Hospital and Health Center.
 VIA initiated this partnership because the missions of both organizations were a "good fit" and ViA had a history of service to the Hospital.
 Both emphasize personal and local service and have a strong base in Windsor and the surrounding towns.
 ViA works on an independent basis with its own Advisory Council.
 Our office is located in the community, in the ‘Historic Windsor House’ near the post office, bank, pharmacy and adjacent to Stoughton House where the Meals On Wheels meals are prepared, then ViA volunteers package and deliver to our neighbors in the seven surrounding communities.

 Meet our staff:

 Scottie Shattuck, ViA Program Assistant.
-Scottie lives in Acworth, NH, where she is restoring an antique home with her husband.
+Scottie lives in Acworth, NH, where she is restoring an antique home.
 She moved here from Newton, Massachusetts, where she was the administrative assistant to the Assistant Superintendent of Schools.
 She has extensive experience with human resources in companies in the USA as well as in Germany.
 Scottie provides the glue that holds together the myriad issues facing ViA and Mt.
 Ascutney Hospital on any given day!